 Step Seven: Using Toe a Protector

 A toe protector will help put a barrier for an ingrown nail.
-The toe protector will exist like a ring that will be used to cover the toenail especially the affected toenails.
+The toe protector will exist like a ring used to cover the toenail, especially the affected toenails.

 According to doctors, some protectors will help to soften the toenails hence making it possible for the treatment.